MeteoSwiss/overlap_corr/README.md

 	1. script_overlap_routine_v3_EPROF.m
 		a. fill variables :
 			* stn: wigos-id
+			* start_time/end_time: time period for which to calculate overlap correction
 			* folder_data : location of E-PROFILE netCDF level 1 files   (NOTE: you'll prefer to transfer ncdf files directly on your machine to improve execution speed (locally ~12hours/1year of data))
 			* folder_out :  output directory   (NOTE: prefer a local directory on your machine for speed)
 		b. run script